epfl-ada/ada-2024-project-the5outliers/README.md

 Step 1 (due to 24.11): Core analysis on the voyage vs non-voyage categories, including correlations with difficulty metrics and similarity analysis.

-Step 2 (due to 01.12): In-deep compairison between user path and optimal path, look for significant differences in geography and country categories.
+Step 2 (due to 01.12): In-depth compairison between user path and optimal path, look for significant differences in geography and country categories.

 Step 3 (due to 08.12): Selection of pertinent results for the website, create interactive plots and redaction of the story.